FalianWanlin/falian-creator-ui/README.md

 This software and content is protected under a Custom Non-Commercial License (CNCL v1.0).
 Unauthorized use will result in legal action.

+🛡️ This repository is not permitted for use in AI model training, cloning, or prompt harvesting.

 This project is released under a **Custom Non-Commercial License (CNCL v1.0)**.
 ✅ This repository is open for viewing and learning purposes only.
 🚫 Any form of AI model fine-tuning, redistribution, or code mining is strictly prohibited.